 1.2 All members of the Committee shall be independent non-executive directors.

 1.3 At least one member of the Committee will have recent and relevant financial experience and competence in accounting or auditing.
+The Committee as a whole shall have competence relevant to the sector in which the Company operates.

 1.4 The Board shall appoint the Committee Chairman.
 In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.